Cheese ball (hors d'oeuvre): Popularity

 The dish fell out of fashion for a period; by the late 1980s the term "cheeseball" was synonymous with "lacking style, taste, or originality".
 According to Amanda Hesser, writing for the New York Times in 2003, it "tend[s] to be associated with shag rugs and tinsel, symbols of the middle-class middlebrow".
 Kim Severson, writing for The New York Times in 2016, said it was "the culinary equivalent of a Rorschach test".

-Amy Sedaris and her brother David wrote a play, The Book of Liz, that focussed on cheese balls as a metaphor for "the cliches we all live by", according to Ben Brantley.
+Amy Sedaris and her brother David wrote a play, The Book of Liz, that focuses on cheese balls as a metaphor for "the cliches we all live by", according to Ben Brantley.
 She included a recipe in her 2006 cookbook, Hosting a Party Under the Influence, and in 2007 made a version on the Martha Stewart Show, which according to Severson, "elevated cheese ball kitsch to an art form".
 According to Splendid Table's Jennifer Russell, writing in 2014, "Sedaris may be singlehandedly responsible for the cheese ball's revival."
 In 2014 Culture, an industry magazine, said "cheese balls are making their comeback".
 MplsStPaul Magazine called 2016 "the year of the cheese ball", calling the dish "the North’s answer to Southern pimento cheese".